lucameng/-LDLIDAR_LD06-ROS-packages/README.md

 ```bash
 rostopic
 ```
-- to see if lidar are working, check the`/scan`topic by doing
+- to see if lidar is working, check the`/scan`topic by doing
 ```bash
 rostopic echo /scan
 ```